scottbarstow/dronetrack/README.md

 auth.getAccessToken(function(url, callback){
     // You should redirect to this 'url' (for web apps) or open this 'url' in browser (for other apps)
     // User will sign in on Dronetrack site (if need) and confirm decision to allow your app to work with Dronetrack API.
-    // Then Dronetrack site will redirect user to 'redirectUrl' putting authorization code value as query parameter 'code' (for web apps)
+    // Then Dronetrack site will redirect user to 'redirectUrl' putting pin code value as query parameter 'code' (for web apps)
     // If your 'redirectUrl' is 'http://localhost' (for non-web apps) pin code will be shown to user.
 You should promt to enter this value by user.
     // Anyway you should pass this code as second parameter of callback function (like callback(null, code);) }, function(err, accessToken));